 This chart comparing the allegation categories over the last two years indicates that the highest number of contacts to the LADO service remains those related to professional conduct and suitability.
 Most of the professional conduct cases will be at consultation level and many suitability cases has not been clearly identified.

 Suitability and conduct issues do not always lead to a LADO ASV meeting but require significant input from LADO in ensuring that employers are meeting their responsibilities and managing concerns through the appropriate channels, which may include formal disciplinary procedures.
-The level of conduct and suitability issues referred to LADO during this period evidences the need for organisations to a culture in which all concerns about adults (including those that do not meet the harm threshold) are shared and dealt with appropriately.
+The level of conduct and suitability issues referred to LADO during this period evidences the need for organisations to create a culture in which all concerns about adults (including those that do not meet the harm threshold) are shared and dealt with appropriately.

 Of the ‘harm’ categories (emotional, neglect, physical and sexual) the physical harm category remains the highest number of referrals.
 This is consistent with LADO teams across the region and nationally.
 It also reflects those cases where restrictive physical intervention has been used and a child may have been injured as a result of this intervention.